Avijit-ap/responsive-web-design/README.md

 - **Objective**: The goal of this task was to reinforce your understanding of basic CSS properties by applying them to a real-world scenario.

+## Task 3: Rothko Painting

+Task 3 involves creating a Rothko-style painting using HTML and CSS.
+You will learn about positioning, styling, and other CSS techniques to create an abstract painting reminiscent of Mark Rothko's work.

+### Project Details

+- **Files**:
+  - [index.html](/Rothko_Painting/index.html): HTML file for the Rothko Painting.
+  - [styles.css](/Rothko_Painting/styles.css): CSS file containing the styling for the painting.

 Feel free to explore the code and use it as a reference for your own projects.

 ## Tasks and Projects